eleev/swift-design-patterns/README.md

 - **Type-Casting Patterns**: There are two type-casting patterns, the is pattern and the as pattern.
 The is pattern appears only in switch statement case labels.
 - **Expression Pattern**: An expression pattern represents the value of an expression.
 Expression patterns appear only in switch statement case labels.

+### Other
+Uncategorized list of design patterns.

+- **Coordinator:** A Coordinator is an object the encapsulates a lifecycle that is spread over a collection of view controllers.

 # References
 There were used a number of reference materials such as: